Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-I’m thinking of a number.
+I'm thinking of a number.
 When I subtract the number from $45$, I get the same answer as when I double the number.
-What’s my number?
+What's my number?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>I’m thinking of a number.
+<pre class='language-latex'><code class='language-latex'>I'm thinking of a number.
 When I subtract the number from $45$, I get the same answer as when I double the number.
-What’s my number?
+What's my number?
 </code></pre>
 </div>